 - 1. There are two types of Preemption in the Short-Term market: Preemption with ROFR and Preemption without ROFR. - a.
-Preemption with ROFR occurs when a higher-priority Short-Term PTP TSR challenges one or more conditional Short-Term PTP reservations.
-In this scenario, the Customer(s) with the conditional PTP reservation(s) may attempt to defend (retain) the conditional reservation(s) by matching the duration of the challenging TSR in OASIS. - b.
-Preemption without ROFR occurs when a Defender does not have a Right of First Refusal, meaning a Challenger takes a Defender's capacity without the option for the Defender to attempt to defend that conditional reservation by matching the duration of the Challenger's TSR in OASIS.
+Preemption with ROFR occurs when a higher-priority Short-Term PTP TSR challenges one or more a conditional Short-Term PTP reservations.
+In this scenario, the Customer(s) with the conditional PTP reservation(s) may attempt to defend (retain) theat conditional reservation(s) by matching the duration of the challenging TSR in OASIS.

+- b.
+Preemption without ROFR occurs when a Defender does not have a Right of First Refusal, meaning a Challenger takes a Defender's capacity without the option for the Defender being able to attempt to defend that conditional reservation by matching the duration of the Challenger's TSR in OASIS.
 Preemption without ROFR occurs in two scenarios: - i.
-When a Short-Term PTP TSR is pending and the Challenger is a higher-priority Short-Term PTP or NT service TSR.
+When a Short-Term PTP TSR is pending and the Challenger is a higher-priority Short-Term PTP or NT service TSR. - ii.

-- ii.
 When a Defender is a conditional Short-Term Firm PTP reservation and the Challenger is a Short-Term Firm NT TSR. - 2.
 The process for both Preemption with and without ROFR is outlined in NAESB Wholesale Electric Quadrant (WEQ) Version 003.2 standards or subsequent versions incorporated by the Federal Energy Regulatory Commission's (FERC) regulations.
 BPA conducts the Preemption process as set forth in these standards.
 A simplified flow diagram representing the NAESB process is illustrated in the Preemption Process Flow Diagram. - 3.
 To be considered a Defender, a conditional reservation or TSR must provide non-de minimis capacity to all paths (1:1 and/or flow-based) where there is a deficiency in meeting the Challenger request for a full offer. - a.
-A de minimis impact is an impact as set forth in Section D of the Transmission Service Request (TSR) Evaluation Business Practice. - 4.
-There is no assurance that the outcome of the Preemption process will result in sufficient ATC to grant a full offer or even a partial offer to the Challenger.
+A de minimis impact is an impact as set forth in Section D of the Transmission Service Request (TSR) Evaluation Business Practice. - 3.4.
+The Preemption process is initiated when there is insufficient Short-Term ATC to grant a full offer to a Short-Term TSR for PTP or NT service.
+However, tThere is no assurance that the outcome of the Preemption process will result in sufficient ATC to grant a full offer or even a partial offer to the Challenger.
 The Transmission Service Request (TSR) Evaluation Business Practice shows where Preemption occurs within the evaluation of a TSR. - 5.
-The Preemption process is conducted the same for request types of Original and Redirect. - 6.
+The Preemption process is conducted the same for request types of Original and Redirect. - 4.6.
 Resales are not subject to Preemption directly.
-However, as described in more detail in Section G, the capacity underlying the Resale is subject to Preemption on the Parent Reservation, while the parent is still conditional. - 7.
+However, as described in more detail in Section G-below, the capacity underlying the Resale is subject to Preemption on the Parent Reservation, while the parent is still conditional. - 5.7.
 It is the responsibility of all Customers to monitor their TSRs and reservations throughout the Preemption process as Defenders or Challengers.
 See the Preemption and ROFR User Guide.
 Sections E and F also provide further information.